| 17621830, king of Great Britain

 he spent his final years in seclusion at Windsor, dying at the

-As Prince of Wales he supported the
+age of 67 As Prince of Wales he supported the

 Whig opposition party, enjoyed a succession of passionate love